Microsvuln/Microsvuln.github.io/fuzzbench-from-start-to-finish.md

 Currently many of the state-of-the-art fuzzers are integrated into this service.
 A security researcher or computer scientist may want to evaluate the fuzzer his working on to see how it performs on real-world targets.

+### What is Google Fuzzbench?

+In 2 March 2020 Google has been announced that the official fuzzing benchmark service has been launched.
+According to Google blog : Fuzzbench is : __a fully automated, open source, free service for evaluating fuzzers.
+The goal of FuzzBench is to make it painless to rigorously evaluate fuzzing research and make fuzzing research easier for the community to adopt.__